Prag8855/aab/content/guides/german-health-insurance.md

     Public health insurance covers your children [for free](/glossary/Familienversicherung).
 Private health insurance charges extra for each child.
 If you have 1 or 2 children, private health insurance can be cheaper anyway.[^12]
 - **You pay the student tariff**
     The student tariff is a really good deal.
 If you are a student under 30 years old, public health insurance is usually the best option.[^59]
+- **You have pre-existing health problems**
+    Private health insurers might charge more or refuse to cover you.
+Even getting psychotherapy can disqualify you.
+Public health insurance is usually forced to accept you.

 ### Choose private health insurance if...